-To find out more we headed to Exhibit A in Framingham, Massachusetts where a hulking, industrial mill was cracking kernels of malted wheat in the brew house.
+To find out more we headed to arabian date online in Framingham, Massachusetts where a hulking, industrial mill was cracking kernels of malted wheat in the brew house.

 “As a young brewer, I didn’t really think about the agricultural piece of this at all,” co-founder and head brewer Matthew Steinberg recalled.
 “I didn’t know the farmer, but I knew the supplier — but there was this gap.”

 Steinberg explained how most of the grain in this batch of IPA is grown and processed at large industrial facilities out West — but 26% is regionally sourced from much-smaller, independent producers.
 He’s been working to boost his percentages as a member of the Northeast Grainshed Alliance.
 It’s a grassroots organization with about 150 craft brewers, bakers, distillers, millers, maltsters and farmers from six states.
 Steinberg said they’re shrinking the distance between grain fields and pints of beer with a more localized, more sustainable grain infrastructure.